DeepTaster: Adversarial Perturbation-Based Fingerprinting to Identify Proprietary Dataset Use in Deep Neural Networks: Experiments

 \subsection{Experimental Setup}

-\subheading{Datasets and Victim Models.} We use four datasets including CIFAR10\cite{cifar10}, MNIST\cite{Lecun1998Gradient}, Tiny-ImageNet\cite{le2015tiny}, and ImageNet\cite{ImageNet}.
-The first three datasets are used as victim datasets --- where they are used to train a meta-classifier to be able to track each dataset respectively.
-The ImageNet dataset is used to check the True Negative Rate (TNR).
-All datasets are image classification datasets with a varying number of classes, ranging from 10 classes in CIFAR10 and MNIST to up to 1000 in ImageNet, as described in Table~\ref{tb:dataset}.
-We point out that we use only half of the Tiny-ImageNet dataset (i.e., 100 classes) for running the experiments in order to reduce the experimental compute time.
+\subheading{Datasets and victim models.} We use four datasets, including CIFAR10~\cite{cifar10}, MNIST~\cite{Lecun1998Gradient}, Tiny-ImageNet~\cite{le2015tiny}, and ImageNet~\cite{ImageNet}.
+The first three datasets are used as both victim and suspect datasets.
+The ImageNet dataset is used as a suspect dataset only.
+All datasets are image classification datasets with a varying number of classes, ranging from 10 classes in CIFAR10 and MNIST to up to 1000 in ImageNet, as described in Appendix~\ref{App:experiment_setup}.
+We note that we use only half of the Tiny-ImageNet dataset (i.e., 100 classes) to run the experiments in order to reduce the experimental computation time.

-We use three commonly used DNN architectures to train the victim models on each of the victim datasets, including the VGG16\cite{vgg16}, ResNet18\cite{ResNet18}, and DenseNet161\cite{DenseNet161}.
-The details of each model are described in Table~\ref{tb:model_details}.
-We note that Tiny-ImagNet based models accuracy is fairly low.
-However, we use it as a generalisability use case to investigate that could we still track the proprietary of proportion of large datasets like ImageNet use in deep neural networks.
+We trained victim models using three popularly used DNN architectures, ResNet18~\cite{ResNet18}, VGG16~\cite{vgg16}, and DenseNet161~\cite{DenseNet161}, on each of the victim datasets.
+Appendix~\ref{App:experiment_model} provides a summary of the information about those models.